 In Britain, the 1990s might be remembered for Britpop, boy bands and girl power, but the decade's most popular culinary delights caused quite a stir, too.
-From Pot Noodles and turkey dinosaurs to posh pesto and the Pret sandwich, it was a time of foodie highs (and a few memorable lows).
-Join us on a nostalgia-fuelled journey back in time as we reveal the foods that powered 1990s Britain.
-How many do you remember?
+From Cheestrings and turkey dinosaurs to posh pesto and the Pret sandwich, it was a time of foodie highs (and a few memorable lows).
+Join us on a nostalgia-fuelled journey back in time as we reveal the foods that powered 1990s Britain, including many creations we still adore today.

 Click or scroll through our gallery to discover the foods that were all the rage in Britain in the 1990s – counting down to the most iconic of them all.